Marker-Inc-Korea/AutoRAG/docs/source/troubleshooting.md

 In this case, we suggest you adjusting batch size.

 1. Adjust batch size
-You can adjust batch size at our config yaml file.
+You can adjust batch size at our config YAML file.
 All modules that using LLM model can get `batch` as module parameter.

 For example, using `batch` at `llama_index_llm` module: